 Seamless academic progression to the BSN and MSN degree is available to Trinitas graduates.
-The College of St. Elizabeth offers both a Bachelor of Science in Nursing and a Master of Science in Nursing program onsite at Trinitas.
-The School also has articulation agreements with Kean University, Drexel University, and Thomas Edison State University for obtaining the RN-BSN degree.
+St. Elizabeth University offers both a Bachelor of Science in Nursing and a Master of Science in Nursing program onsite at Trinitas.
+Trinitas School of Nursing also has a dual admissions agreement with Kean University for the BSN program, and articulation agreements with Drexel University and Thomas Edison State University for obtaining the RN-BSN degree.